Date

 IED presents in the new edition of WantedDesign a selection of projects that focus on biomaterials and its possible applications.

-Our participation will start with the Online International Schools Show, from May 9th to June 30th and from 21st to 23rd of May which will take place the presential event in Manhattan, New York City.
+Our participation consisted ii the Online International Schools Show, and the presential event in Manhattan during ICFF, New York City.

 Sustainability has always been part of IED values, not only in terms of materials (biomaterials), techniques (upcycling), or processes but also as a system: from the ideas to the final life of a product creating new opportunities.